 The helm and propeller of the Artiglio I, recovered 75 years after the disaster, are held today at the Museo della Marineria.

-The presentation of the 9th Artiglio International Award (Premio Internazionale Artiglio) will take place on June 10 in honor of the heroic acts of the Viareggio divers.
+Every year, in June, takes place the Artiglio International Award (Premio Internazionale Artiglio) in honor of the heroic acts of the Viareggio divers.
 The award celebrates those who have distinguished themselves in activities related to the underwater realm.